 The Productive and Destructive Water Element Cycles

+Because water is a feng shui element, it appears in the productive and destructive cycles of elements.
 Metal nourishes water in the productive elemental cycle.
 In the destructive cycle, water destroys metal.
 The gua areas ruled by water are:

 - Prosperity and wealth